The Church

 Founded by Christ

 The Church is born of Christ.
-He gathers her during his life, establishes her on Peter and the apostles, and makes her rest on himself as on her cornerstone: “You are built upon the foundation of the apostles, Christ Jesus himself being the cornerstone.”
+He gathers her during his life, establishes her on Peter and the apostles, and makes her rest on himself as on her cornerstone: “Built upon the foundation of the apostles and prophets, Jesus Christ himself being the chief corner stone.”
 Ephesians 2:20

 The Body of Christ

 The Church is the Body of Christ.
-Christ is its head, and the baptised are its members: joined to him and to one another, they receive their life from him and together form one body animated by one Spirit: “You are the body of Christ, and individually members of it.”
+Christ is its head, and the baptised are its members: joined to him and to one another, they receive their life from him and together form one body animated by one Spirit: “Now you are the body of Christ and members of member.”
 1 Corinthians 12:27

 It is from the head that the whole body holds its growth and its unity: “He is the head of the body, the Church.”
-Colossians 1:18 This People gathered by God is consecrated to his service and called to make him known: “You are a chosen race, a royal priesthood, a holy nation, a people for his own possession.”
-1 Peter 2:9
+Colossians 1:18 This People gathered by God is consecrated to his service and called to make him known: “you are a chosen generation, a kingly priesthood, a holy nation, a purchased people: that you may declare his virtues, who hath called you out of darkness into his marvelous light: Who in times past were not a people: but are now the people of God.”
+1 Peter 2:9-10

 One, holy, catholic and apostolic

 The Church bears four marks by which she is recognised, professed in the Creed.
 She is one: a single body, in one same faith, the same sacraments and communion under the successor of Peter, according to the prayer of Christ: “That they may all be one, so that the world may believe that you sent me.”
-John 17:21 She is holy because Christ loved her and gave himself for her; he sanctifies her and gives her the means to lead her members to holiness: “Christ loved the Church: he gave himself up for her, in order to sanctify her.”
+John 17:21 She is holy because Christ loved her and gave himself for her; he sanctifies her and gives her the means to lead her members to holiness: “Christ also loved the church and delivered himself up for it: That he might sanctify it.”
 Ephesians 5:25-26

-She is catholic, that is, universal: sent to all peoples and all times, she carries salvation to the whole world: “Go, and make disciples of all nations.”
+She is catholic, that is, universal: sent to all peoples and all times, she carries salvation to the whole world: “Going therefore, teach ye all nations.”
 Matthew 28:19 She is apostolic: she keeps the faith received from the apostles, and the bishops, united to the Pope, succeed them in handing it on faithfully until the end of time.

 Sacrament of salvation